-a.
-Display a commitment to providing RA for eligible individuals with disabilities while ensuring equal opportunity in all programs, employment practices, and services.
+- a.
+Display a commitment to providing RA for eligible individuals with disabilities while ensuring equal opportunity in all programs, employment practices, and services. - b.

-b.
 Provide enough staff and budget to support RA efforts at all locations.

-c.
-Follow compliance with federal requirements, identify and address employment barriers that individuals with disabilities face, and improve efficiency of the RA procedures.

-d.
-Follow RA reporting compliance.

-e.
-Appoint a DPC.

-f.
-Send all recommended remote duty location assignments (also known as remote work assignments) that result from the interactive RA process to the servicing J1 Customer Account Manager (CAM) for coordination with J1 director for decision on recommendation.
+- c.
+Follow compliance with federal requirements, identify and address employment barriers that individuals with disabilities face, and improve efficiency of the RA procedures. - d.
+Follow RA reporting compliance. - e.
+Appoint a DPC. - f.
+Designate an Approving Official Activity (AAO) to serve as the Decision Maker (DM) for all Remote Work RA requests. - g.
+Establish local procedures for routing Remote Work RA requests to the servicing J1 Customer Account Manager (CAM) and Office of General Counsel (DG) for review prior to sending to the AAO for a decision.